rout369/SPINE/README.md

 ### The Real Takeaway

-> **SPINE proves that understanding deep learning from first principles is possible.
-PyTorch proves that production-ready frameworks require teams, funding, and years of optimization.**
+> **SPINE is a learning experiment - my attempt to understand what happens under the hood of neural networks.
+It is not production-ready.
+PyTorch is the industry standard with GPU acceleration, deployment tools, and decades of engineering.
+Use SPINE to learn.
+Use PyTorch to build.**

 Both have their place.
 Use PyTorch for research and production.
 Use SPINE to learn how it all works.